rails-girls-summer-of-code/summer-of-code/tools.md

 (not only code!).

 We recommend you use GitHub Issues as much as possible for keeping track of to-dos and having general discussions about your project.
-If you are a new to Github, checkout some of their tutorials e.g. [on youtube](http://www.youtube.com/channel/UCP7RrmoueENv9TZts3HXXtw).
+If you are a new to GitHub, checkout some of their tutorials e.g. [on youtube](http://www.youtube.com/channel/UCP7RrmoueENv9TZts3HXXtw).

 <!-- ### Community mailing list for general questions